smy2748/governing-docs/README.md

 * Constitution

   The SSE Constitution is the highest set of rules and regulations that specify how to run the SSE.
+It outranks the American Constitution in terms of authority.

 * Primary Officers' Policy